-In Fig.\ref{dlogPhi_dx_nnl} we present a similar evaluation for the LHS part of Eq.(\ref{newrel}) but for next to next to leading logarithmic approximation.
-As the figure shows the LHS part is again produces almost constant behavior for entire range of $Q^2$.
+In Fig.\ref{dlogPhi_dx_nnl} we present a similar evaluation for the LHS of Eq.(\ref{newrel}) but for next-to-next-to leading order (NNLO).
+As the figure shows, the LHS part again produces an almost constant behavior for the entire range of $Q^2$.
 This suggests again that ${d\log{\Phi(x_p)}\over x_p} = D_{NNL} = const$.
-Overall Figs.(\ref{dlogPhi_dx_lo}) and (\ref{dlogPhi_dx_nnl}) show that the condition of ${d\log{\Phi(x_p)}\over x_p} = const$ is independent on the order of logarithmic approximation in the QCD evolution.
+Overall Figs.(\ref{dlogPhi_dx_lo}) and (\ref{dlogPhi_dx_nnl}) show that the condition of ${d\log{\Phi(x_p)}\over x_p} = const$ is approximately independent on the order of approximation in the QCD evolution.